Table of Contents Show

 Usually, the place is spilling with parents and small children, with everyone waiting to interact with their favorite characters and pet the animals when the park opens.

 A good piece of advice would be to visit later in the day when things quiet down, giving more time to play.

 The park has kennels for the dogs, meaning no family member has to be left behind.
 They also offer free parking.

-Story Land is also known to host Sensory Sensitive Weekends on chosen weekends during a year when music and announcements are lowered in volume and some loud water features are turned off.
+Story Land is also known to host Sensory Sensitive Weekends on chosen weekends during the year when music and announcements are lowered in volume and some loud water features are turned off.

 This would be the perfect time to visit the amusement park with someone overwhelmed by too many things happening at once.

 3. Diggerland, New Jersey